Ernest-Low/ga-json-blitz/README.md

 !!
 Buttons !!
 https://www.w3schools.com/howto/howto_css_text_buttons.asp
-Probably better than adding text and a button next to it Add forced width to make it fill the entire width? (width 100%) Highlight to show its selected (good for future arrowkey play)
+- Probably better than adding text and a button next to it
+- Add forced width to make it fill the entire width? (width 100%)
+- Highlight to show its selected (good for future arrowkey play)

+Javascript Array Methods instead of FOR loops
+- Avoid using for loop when possible to loop through arrays
+> Utilise javascript array methods.

 Render